mxro/maxrohde-web/content/posts/2020/2020-02-23-keystonejs-5-quick-review/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'KeystoneJS 5 Quick Review'
+date: '2020-02-23'
 categories:
-- javascript
+  - 'javascript'
-coverImage: keystone-1.png
-date: "2020-02-23"
 tags:
-- graphql
+  - 'graphql'
-- keystonejs
+  - 'keystonejs'
-- programming
+  - 'programming'
-title: KeystoneJS 5 Quick Review
+coverImage: 'keystone-1.png'
 ---

 I have recently started on a little project to organise the quotes that I have collected in years of reading (see [kindle-citation-extractor](https://github.com/mxro/kindle-citation-extractor)).
 I originally got my quotes into [Airtable](https://airtable.com/) but I quickly hit the limit for the free tier.